gvwilson/sdxpy/src/test/index.md

 just as we called `example` using `alias()`.
 In order for this to work,
 though,
-all of the functions in the list must have the same [%g signature "signature" %], i.e., they must all take the same number of parameters in the same order
+all of the functions in the list must have the same [%i signature %]signature[%/i%], i.e., they must all take the same number of parameters in the same order